 Labour describes the gradual process of the womb contracting that eventually results in the birth of your baby.
 Every labour is different and its pattern and progress can be difficult to predict.
-This is a very special and unique time, and here at Saint Mary’s we will support you as much as you need through this process.
+This is a very special and unique time, and here at Saint Mary’s we hope to support you as much as you need through this process.

 Please note: Because of the risks of surgery to mum and baby, Saint Mary’s does not offer Caesarean section without medical or obstetric reason.